 Supports brain health

 NGF and BDNF are proteins that stimulate the production of new cells and strengthen existing ones.
 NGF also plays an important role in forming myelin, the sheath around nerve cells that helps brain cells do their job.
 BDNF increases brain plasticity, which helps your brain cells stay resilient in the face of stress or aging.
-Find out other ways you can increase BDNF.

-Lion’s mane is a powerful antioxidant and anti-inflammatory.
+Lion’s mane has also powerful antioxidant activity and anti-inflammatory properties.
 Antioxidants neutralize free radicals, preventing them from causing inflammation or damaging your cells.
 Antioxidants help you make more BDNF, and lion’s mane stimulates BDNF and NGF.

-Improves mood and focus
+May improve mood and focus

-How to take lion’s mane
+How to take lion’s mane mushroom

 At this point, it’s no surprise to see why lion’s mane mushrooms have been a part of traditional Chinese medicine for millennia.
 So, what’s the best way to add it to your diet?

-You should be able to determine how much of the medicinal active compound you’re getting in your supplement and how much is actually filler.
+You should be able to determine how much of the medicinal bioactive compound you’re getting in your supplement and how much is actually filler.
 Chilton’s company Real Mushrooms produces lion’s mane capsules that contain 1000mg of lion’s mane extract per serving and less than 5% of starch from vegetable-based filler ingredients.

-Other ways to boost brain power
+Other ways to bolster brain health

 It’s also okay to experiment and see what works best for you.
-If nothing else, lion’s mane mushroom is a prime example of nature doing what it does best: packing incredible benefits into unexpected places, like funky mop fungi.
+If nothing else, lion’s mane and other mushrooms are a prime example of nature doing what it does best: packing incredible benefits into unexpected places, like funky pom pom fungi.